docker/docs/get-started/part6.md

 You've been editing the same Compose file for this entire tutorial.
 Well, we have good news.
 That Compose file works just as well in production as it does on your machine.
-Here, We go through some options for running your Dockerized application.
+Here, we go through some options for running your Dockerized application.

 ## Choose an option

 {% capture community %}

-### Install Docker Engine - Community
+### Install Docker Engine --- Community

-Find the [install instructions](/install/#supported-platforms) for Docker Engine - Community on the platform of your choice.
+Find the [install instructions](/install/#supported-platforms) for Docker Engine --- Community on the platform of your choice.

 ### Create your swarm